 Alison Lawton has served on our supervisory board since September 2014.
 Ms. Lawton is currently the Chief Operating officer of Aura Biosciences Inc. From January 2013 to January 2014, Ms. Lawton served as Chief Operating Officer of OvaScience, Inc., a public life sciences company.
 From 1991 to 2013, Ms. Lawton worked at various positions of increasing responsibility at Genzyme Corporation, or Genzyme, and subsequently at Sanofi-Aventis, following its 2011 acquisition of Genzyme, each a global biopharmaceutical company.
 Ms. Lawton served as head of Genzyme Biosurgery, where she was responsible for Genzyme's global orthopedics, surgical and cell therapy and regenerative medicine businesses.
 Prior to that, Ms. Lawton oversaw Global Market Access at Genzyme, which included Regulatory Affairs, Global Health Outcomes and Strategic Pricing, Global Public Policy, and Global Product Safety & Risk Management.
 Before joining Genzyme, Ms. Lawton worked for seven years in the United Kingdom at Parke-Davis, a pharmaceutical company.
 Ms. Lawton serves on the board of directors of Verastem, Inc., a public biopharmaceutical company.
 In 2016 she joined the board of directors of CoLucid Pharmaceuticals.
-She also served on the board of directors of Cubist Pharmaceuticals for three years until its acquisition by Merck &Co., Inc. in 2015.
-She is member of the Corporate Advisory Board of X4 Pharmaceuticals.
+She also served on the board of directors of Cubist Pharmaceuticals.
 She is past President and Chair of the Board of Regulatory Affairs Professional Society and past FDA Advisory Committee member for Cell and Gene Therapy Committee.
 She earned her BSc in Pharmacology, with honors, from King's College London.